kyleaclark/py-game-of-life/README.md

 # Py-Game-of-Life

 - Authored by Kyle Clark - [kyleaclark.com](https://kyleaclark.com)
-- Run application as a text game or simulated animation
+- Run application as either interactive text-based or animated simulation

 ### Game of Life

 #### Overview

-- Game of Life is similar to Game of Thrones, except they're not really the same.
 - Game of Life was created by mathematician John Conway in 1970 as a way to represent the interactions of cells.
 - Played on a two-dimensional grid with a maximum of 8 neighbours for a grid square.
 - Zero-player game determined by the initial random state of cells alive or dead.